-The Company owns an additional 19 acres in Midland, Virginia, approximately two miles from the operations facility, and is developed as a storage yard for the rental barrier division.
+The Company owns an additional 19 acres in Midland, Virginia, approximately two miles from the operations facility, and is utilized as a storage yard for the rental barriers.

-The Company's second manufacturing facility is located in Reidsville, North Carolina on 46 acres of owned land and includes a 15,000 square foot manufacturing plant and administrative offices with additional space for future expansion.
-The facility began production in the fourth quarter 2021.
-The Company is under contract to double the size of this facility and anticipates construction to be complete in the second half of 2024.
+The Company's second manufacturing facility is located in Reidsville, North Carolina on 46 acres of owned land and includes a 30,000 square foot manufacturing plant and administrative offices with additional space for future expansion.
+The Company completed a plant expansion in 2024, which doubled the size of this facility.
 The previous North Carolina facility, on 10 acres of owned land, including an 8,000 square foot manufacturing plant with administrative offices, remains operational with future use not determined at this time.